ricardonadao/ricardonadao.github.io/_posts/vcf/2018-10-15-automate-vcf-sp-bringup-using-powershell.md

 # Initial Challenge

-When planning the process there is a first challenge that we need to address will be how to to reach the _API_, knowing that the _API service_ is only listening in the _127.0.0.1 (localhost)_ port _9080_.
+When planning the process there is a first challenge that we need to address will be how to to reach the _API_, since the _API service_ is only listening in the _127.0.0.1 (localhost)_ port _9080_.

 After some research found a nice _Powershell_ module that would help with _SSH_ connectivity - [Posh-SSH](https://www.powershellgallery.com/packages/Posh-SSH/2.0.2)